How Long Does Hot Sauce Last? storage guide

 How Long Does Hot Sauce Last?
 Storage Guide

-Hot sauce is one of the most shelf-stable condiments, but it doesn't last forever.
+After fifteen years making hot sauce, I've learned that while hot sauce is one of the most shelf-stable condiments, it doesn't last forever.
 Understanding proper storage and recognizing signs of spoilage will help you enjoy your hot sauce safely and at peak flavor for as long as possible.

 • Unopened shelf life - 1-2 years when stored properly in cool, dark places